severalpens/btc/README.md

 ## The node.js version

-A proof of concept repo was built in 2020 which uses a node.js console application to demonstrate the 'happy path' for a successful transfer.
-See [burn-to-claim](https://github.com/severalpens/burn-to-claim).
+A [proof of concept repo](https://github.com/severalpens/burn-to-claim) was built in 2020 which uses a node.js console application to demonstrate the 'happy path' for a successful transfer.

 ## Objective 1 - Construct UI forms for each method (step) in the dataflow diagram.